LeoPradilla/Portfolio/README.md

-# Portfolio
+# Leonardo Pradilla
-Data analysis portfolio
+"Numbers are fact with bias"